Bachelor of Music (Performance/ Composition/ Musicology/ Ethnomusicology Specialisation)

 If you are an Aboriginal and/or Torres Strait Islander person, you may like to contact our Faculty’s Wilin Centre for Indigenous Arts and Cultural Development before proceeding.
 They can assist you with your application and provide you with additional information about your study options.

-All applicants must attend or submit an audition as part of the final component of their application.
-For more information on the audition and interview process, see Auditions and interviews.
+All applicants will be required to audition as the final component of the application process.
+For more information please see Auditions and interviews.

 Special Entry Access Scheme (Access Melbourne)